Measuring the Impact of Urban Density on Car Dependency

 This is how the five most walkable neighborhoods in Montreal compare:

-Urban density & car reliance in the 5 most walkable neighborhoods in Montreal, QC
+Urban Density and Car Reliance in the most walkable neighborhoods in Montreal graph

 Our figures show that access to services correlates more with car use than density (65% vs. 34%), but a certain density is necessary to support a good service offer.